PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/request.md

 ---
 title: "Acquiring tokens in MSAL Node"
-description: Learn how to acquire tokens from the native token broker.
+description: Learn how to acquire tokens in MSAL Node using the different OAuth 2.0 flows.
 author: EmLauber
 manager: CelesteDG
 ms.author: emilylauber